What’s on offer in Fremantle

 Mews Road Fremantle, Western Australia 6160

 Perth’s idyllic island playground, Rottnest is just a short ferry ride from the mainland and a world away from city life.
-For such a tiny island, this car-free and carefree Class A reserve packs a lot of pleasure into a day.
+For such a tiny island, this car-free and carefree Class A reserve pack a lot of pleasure into a day.

-On its shores, 63 stunning beaches, 20 beautiful bays and many coral reefs and wrecks invite you to enjoy some of Australia’s finest swimming spots, snorkel trails and surf breaks.
-And on dry land, you’ll meet the cutest mini marsupial, found only in Western Australia, the world famous quokka, as well as many unique plant and animal species.
+On its shores, 63 stunning beaches, 20 beautiful bays, and many coral reefs and wrecks invite you to enjoy some of Australia’s finest swimming spots, snorkel trails, and surf breaks.
+And on dry land, you’ll meet the cutest mini marsupial, found only in Western Australia, the world-famous quokka, as well as many unique plant and animal species.